 \subsection{Graviton absorption by the CFT}

 In $D=4$, we have calculated the absorption probability for gravitons in the ambient parent vacuum to decay into the CFT degrees of freedom at the moment when they hit the bubble wall.
 The result is in agreement with intuitive expectations.
-At energy scales larger than the geometric mean of the IR and UV cut-offs, the leading correction to the absorption rate has an intriguing linear dependence on the ratio of IR to UV cut-off scales .
+The leading correction to the absorption rate has an intriguing linear dependence on the ratio of IR to UV cut-off scales .
 This may be due to stimulated absorption by the CFT at the intrinsic Gibbons-Hawking temperature of the worldsheet.
 A more thorough discussion of such corrections in arbitrary dimension will be presented elsewhere.